PxTools/lab_gpt/GPT/Setup.md

 #Create a custom GPT

-This is the instructions to how to setup a custom GPT for Statistics Norway
+**This is the instructions to how to setup a custom GPT for Statistics Norway.
+For more instructions see the readme file in root**

 ## Icon